Calculating Linear Guide Rated Life and Static Safety

 A life in kilometres is only useful once you know how fast the guide accumulates distance.
 Convert it to operating hours from the stroke length and the number of reciprocations per minute — each reciprocation covers two strokes.
 That gives the number a maintenance schedule can use directly.

 Fatigue life is a running check; the static safety factor is a survival check.
 It compares the block's basic static load rating C0 (reduced by the same hardness, temperature and contact factors) against the peak static or moment load the block ever sees — including shock, clamping, and the moments from an overhung load.
-Below a safety factor of about 1 the raceway can take a permanent dent (brinelling); catalogs recommend a floor of 1.0–1.3 for smooth duty and 2.0–3.0 where impact or vibration is present.
+Below a safety factor of about 1 the raceway can take a permanent dent (brinelling).
+THK's guideline for LM guides (General Catalog A1-64, Table 10) asks for a static safety factor of at least 2 without vibrations or impacts, and at least 5 with them — noticeably higher than the 1.0–1.3 figures often quoted, which come from the ball-screw and cross-roller-ring tables rather than the LM-guide one.
+The static rating itself is defined by ISO 14728-2, not part 1.
 Size to the static check first: a guide that brinells on a shock load will never reach its fatigue life.

 Where to be careful